elliottslaughter/task-bench-paper/pldi20_reviews/rebuttal.md

 We thank the reviewers for their feedback.

-Responding to reviewer A on novelty, we provide a quantification (via METG) of typical programming system overheads.
-Contrary to the suggestion of reviewer A, we found that METGs we found in practice did not always match intuition.
-In fact, the actual overheads of some systems differed from what the developers of those systems expected to such a large degree (multiple orders of magnitude) that it prompted substantial new development to address our results (more on this below).
+Responding to reviewer A's concerns about novelty, we provide a way to directly quantify (through METG) runtime overhead.
+The METGs we found in practice did not always match intuition and were sometimes surprising.
+Some system overheads differed so much from what the developers of those systems expected (multiple orders of magnitude) that it prompted substantial new development to address our results (more on this below).

-METG itself is also a contribution.
 Without METG, it is difficult to quantify the programming system's contribution to application overheads.
 Papers that look at system overheads typically report measurements in tasks per second, but either use empty tasks or do not report the level of efficiency achieved.
 (See below for citations.)
 In either case, it is impossible to determine how much useful work is being performed.
-METG constrains efficiency so that a fixed amount of work is being performed relative to overhead.
+METG constrains efficiency so that a fixed amount of work is performed relative to overhead.

-METG is parameterized on the efficiency metric.
-This is necessary, as it would not make sense to measure FLOPS on a memory bound benchmark, or vice versa.
-However, in spite of this, we find that the METGs for a given system tend to fall into a certain characteristic range, which is consistent across efficiency measures.
+It is necessary that METG is parameterized on the efficiency metric;
+it would not make sense to measure FLOPS on a memory bound benchmark, or vice versa.
+However, we also find that the METGs for a given system tend to fall in a characteristic range, which is consistent across efficiency measures.
 For example, compare Figures 6 and 8.
-The systems in each graph occupy roughly the same regions of each graph, and in most cases the relative ordering of systems is the same (with a small number of close ties flipped between the two).
+The systems in each graph occupy roughly the same regions of each graph, and in most cases the relative ordering of systems is the same (with a small number of near ties reversed).
 This holds when plotting Figure 8 on axes of efficiency vs task granularity (which we will include in the final paper).

 METG is also specific to the machine configuration: it can vary with network, CPU, etc. However, it is again our experience that METG for a